Higher and foundation tier

 If cryolite is heated to around 8500C then aluminium oxide will dissolve in it and form a solution which conducts electricity.
 This made it possible to extract aluminium by electrolysis from its ore cheaply and following this the cost of aluminium metal plummeted.
 Aluminium oxide (Al23+O32-) dissolves in the molten cryolite inside the cell where temperatures are around 8500C.
 When it dissolves its giant lattice structure is broken down and the aluminium and oxide ions are free to move.
 This is exactly the same as what would happen if an ionic compound was dissolved in water, only in this case it is dissolved in molten cryolite.
 The image below shows a typical cell used to extract aluminium.

-The cell is lined with a layer of graphite, this graphite is
+The cell is lined with a layer of graphite, this graphite is made the cathode.
+This negatively charged cathode will attract the positively charged aluminium ions and reduce them to aluminium atoms:

 One of the major costs in extracting aluminium is the cost and energy required to continually make new anodes as the old one burn away and turn into carbon dioxide gas.
 The other major consideration in aluminium extraction is the vast amount of electricity required to extract aluminium from its ore.
 Huge electrical currents in excess of 150 000 amps are used and so a cheap source of electricity nearby is required.
 A hydro-electric power station would be ideal!